 Decorations

-Decorations were much harder to find even two years ago.
-Now, you’ll find basic decorations at all the supermarkets and at Daiso (like a Japanese dollar store.)
+Even three years ago, decorations were much more difficult to find.
+Now, you’ll find basic decorations at all the supermarkets, Daiso (a Japanese dollar store), Spotlight, and Party City.
 They don’t compare to the quality and range that you would see in Target or Walmart but it is better than nothing.

 I really enjoyed celebrating Halloween in Japan.
 We got some of the neighborhood kids to participate with us.
 It was a fun evening!